 The History of the Purple Line

 (Adapted from Dead End: Suburban Sprawl and the Rebirth of American Urbanism,

 a new book by ACT's former president Ben Ross)

 In 1989 Maryland governor William Donald Schaefer called for building two light rail lines with state funds.
 One would cross Baltimore, where Schaefer had long been mayor, from north to south, and the other would run on the Georgetown Branch, a 3-mile stretch of abandoned freight railroad that Montgomery County had bought the year before.
 The governor, whose motto had always been “do it now,” rushed forward headlong to build the line in his beloved Baltimore.

 The Georgetown Branch trolley was a transportation planner's dream.
-Not only did it run between the walkable suburban downtowns of Bethesda and Silver Spring, the county's two largest job centers, but at each end it would connect to a branch of the new Washington Metro.
+Not only did it run between two walkable downtowns that were the county's largest job centers, but at each end it would connect to a branch of the new Washington Metro.
 It could be built at ground level without running into traffic — most major roads already crossed over the old tracks on bridges.
 But the proposal faced lavishly funded opposition.
 The right of way ran through wealthy Chevy Chase neighborhoods and, worst of all, through the middle of the golf course of exclusive Columbia Country Club.

 The state was now unable to build with its own money.
-Prodded by Delegate (now Senator) Brian Frosh, it began environmental studies needed to qualify for federal grants.
+Prodded by Delegate (now Maryland Attorney General) Brian Frosh, it began environmental studies needed to qualify for federal grants.
 But Doug Duncan, who had signed a pledge to oppose light rail, was elected county executive in 1994, and the new county council was closely split.
 All planning work halted and most observers thought the project was dead.

 Back from the Grave